rust-lang/chalk/GLOSSARY.md

 ## Canonical Form
 A formula in canonical form has the property that its DeBruijn indices are minimized.
 For example when the formula `forall<0, 1> { 0: A && 1: B }` is processed, both "branches" `0: A` and `1: B` are processed individually.
-The first branch would be in canonical form, the second branch not since the occurring DeBruijn index `1` could be replaced with `0`.
+Then the first branch would be in canonical form, the second branch not since the occurring DeBruijn index `1` could be replaced with `0`.

 ## Clause